Try these 13 ways to enjoy the outdoors with family, couples, or solo!

 1. Camping is excellent for exploring nature as a family

 Spring is a beautiful time of year to go camping.
 The mild weather, the gorgeous surroundings, and, most importantly, the birds chirping make it perfect for sleeping under the stars at night and enjoying nature during the day.
 Whether you take your family on an adventure in the woods, at a campground, or in your backyard, a day of camping can help your family connect with nature and each other.
 Cast-iron cooking is my favorite part of camping.
 My second favorite is hanging out in a hammock all by myself.

 2. Bird Watching Is A Great Way To Explore Nature

-Spring is also a great time to go bird watching because many varieties of birds are busy building nests and laying eggs during this season.
-To bird-watch with your family, you’ll need binoculars to closely examine each bird.
+Spring is also a great time to go bird watching because wide varieties of birds are busy building nests and laying eggs during this season.
+To bird-watch with your family, you’ll need binoculars to examine each bird closely.
 You can head out into your backyard to see what types of birds live near your home or visit a nature trail for a more diverse choice of birds to watch.

 3. Go Geocaching

 I’m sure everyone has heard the term “geocache,” if not, it’s an activity where you use an app to find treasures other people have hidden.
 I wrote an article about it when my son and I went geocaching for the first time.
 We had a lot of fun.

 4. Start A Cairn Or Add To One